-Samples of recent, fragmentary vignettes I am writing that reenact psychological experiences of landscape, often in the company of loved ones and companions.
-All written in 2020.
+Samples of recent, fragmentary vignettes I am writing that reenact psychological experiences of landscape, often in the company of loved ones and companions. © 2020 All rights reserved.

 Vignette No. 1:

 I dip my head under the peaty, cold waters; head and face bobbing back and forth by the force of gentle waves.
 I look across this grey-black disc of the lake that bisects the land, face subsumed halfway by the murky waters.

 Whirling my body around in slow motion, miniature vortices are gently cast away from my fingertips like rings launching across a thin membrane.
 I look up at the mountain which scoops protectively around the lake, like a sleeping river god.
 Its craggy, wizened and ossified cliff face rests lazily in a Caledonian slumber, chin to the lapping waters.
 A vast beard of boulders curves seamlessly into the near black waters, disappearing into a liquid underworld.
 Looking up to the top of its long, flat back—perhaps the spine of a great green Sphinx––silken threads of silver mist drape slowly over the ridge, lithely drifting downwards onto a collection of pale, moving dots.